 The exam is based on a project report.
-It is a prerequisite for participating in the exam that the report has been turned in before deadline and contains at least front page, summary, table of content/figures/tables, main report, list of sources, appendixes (relevant).
-The main report will be 20 standard pages (+- 5%) Number of pages include figures and tables but exclude the cover page, table of contents, references and appendices.
+The student may only take the exam if the report has been submitted before deadline and as a minimum comprises cover page, summary, table of contents (incl. figures/tables), the report itself, references, appendices (relevant).
+The report itself must total 20 standard pages (+/- 10%).
+The standard pages include figures, pictures and tables but excludes cover page, table of contents, references and appendices.
+Figures, pictures and tables are not included in the number of characters.
+The project report is prepared in cooperation with a company chosen by the students.
+Each project has a supervisor appointed.

-The project report is prepared in cooperation with a company selected by the students.
-A supervisor will be assigned to each project.
+The students work in groups of 3-5 persons and each group submit a written project report.

-The students will be organized in teams of 3-4 and each team will hand in a written project report.
-The exam is a 45 minutes oral exam for each team.
-The students attend the exam as a group and the exam is planned in order to assess the students individually.
-At the oral examination, the students give a critical presentation and reflection on the project report.
-After the presentation the students are further examined in issues raised in the report or related to the report or the oral presentation.
+The exam is a 45 minutes oral exam.
+The students attend the examination as a group and the examination is organized so that the students are assessed individually.
+At the oral examination the student will give a critical presentation of and reflection on the project report.
+The students are then asked questions to the problems/factors presented in or related to the project or the oral presentation.